infinum/design-handbook/Design process/Discovery/Usability testing.md

 ### Remote usability testing
 <br>9.
 Do the **paperwork**.

-Prepare digital versions of these documents, it's best to keep it all in one Google Drive:<br>
+Prepare digital versions of these documents, it's best to keep it all in one Google Drive:
 <br> - Interviewer guides,
 <br> - List of all tasks,
 <br> - Document for observer's notes (1 per each participant).
 Good practice: Each task and question on separate page.
 Send documents to participants to sign:
 <br> - Confidentiality statement (NDA),
 <br> - Statement of Consent.